MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to combine individual replicates into a single measurement.
+The function used to combine replicates into a single measurement.
+The function
-The function is applied to ratios, not their logarithm.
+is applied to ratios, not their binary logarithm.
 The default setting is
 `"mean"`.
 Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`,
 `"min"`, `"minabs"`, `"sum"`, and `"sumabs"`.